LastAncientOne/Deep_Learning_Machine_Learning_Stock/Stock_Algorithms/README.md

 ## Authors
 ### * Tin Hang

-## 🔴 Warning: This is not financial advisor.
-Do not use this to invest or trade.
-It is for educational purpose.
+## 🔴 Warning: This is not financial advice.
+Do not use this for investing or trading purposes.
+It is for educational purposes only.